BDC Hamburger Icon

 Preparing to go global

-With business borders expanding, following a country’s business etiquette is not only good manners — it’s good business.
 As you’re preparing to expand globally, research the country and its culture.
-Not only does this help you understand how to build business relationships respectfully, but it may also keep you from unknowingly breaking laws or disrespecting people’s religions or cultures.
-Business laws and regulations may differ from the ones you’re familiar with, so review them to ensure you’re conducting business legally.
+As Hosie noted, laws, practices, preferences and needs will vary by region.
+Doing your due diligence not only helps you understand how to build business relationships respectfully, but it may also keep you from unknowingly breaking laws or disrespecting people’s religions or cultures.
 It may also be beneficial to learn the country’s language if they conduct business in a language other than your own.
+[Read about the business legal terms you need to know]

 Before globally expanding your business, establish a strong and consistent brand and develop a strategy for marketing, handling payments and developing partnerships.
 The more partnerships you cultivate, the easier it may be to expand your business into different countries and enter global markets.
 [Learn about important considerations for an international digital marketing strategy.]